typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 ---
-pageTitle: Match query
+pageTitle: Matching patterns
 keywords: typeql, query, match, pattern, statement, variable
-longTailKeywords: typeql match, match get, query patterns, match clause, typeql variables
+longTailKeywords: typeql match, query patterns, match clause, typeql variables, answers
 Summary: Targeting instances of data or schema types that match expressive patterns in TypeDB.
 ---

 # Matching patterns

-TypeDB uses patterns to read and write data in a database, and to read the types in its schema.
+TypeDB queries are written in [TypeQL](../../11-query/00-overview.md) and use patterns to manipulate schema and data of a database.

-In [TypeQL](../../11-query/00-overview.md), a `match`, `get`, `insert` or `delete` keyword followed by one or more patterns is a clause, with one or more clauses forming a query.
+In TypeQL, a `match`, `get`, `insert` or `delete` keyword followed by one or more patterns is a clause, with one or more clauses forming a query.

 These clauses can be combined to create four different types of queries: